Dry Eye Clinic

 Devices, Prescriptions, and Procedures

 Depending on the cause and severity of your symptoms, the doctor can offer a wide array of options to help improve your tear film.
 Some people need over the counter artificial tears, some need prescription drops, some use duct plugs, If you suffer from MGD, an oil blockage in the eye, we recommend LipiFlow, a revolutionary warming massage treatment that unblocks the oil glands to protect your natural tear film.
+For patients suffering from blepharitis, we offer the Bleph-Ex procedure to remove biofilm and debris from the lids.
 For patients who simply do not produce enough tears, we recommend TrueTear, a neurostimulation device that triggers natural, real tear production.
 Our Dry Eye Center of Excellence is proud to offer a full range of treatment options to our patients.